Frequently Answered Questions about Quartz

-Although Quartz ships "pre-built" many people like to make their own alterations and/or build the latest 'non-released' version of Quartz from CVS.
-To do this, follow the instructions in the "README.TXT" file that ships with Quartz.
+Although Quartz ships "pre-built" many people like to make their own alterations and/or build the latest 'non-released' version of Quartz from source.
+To do this, follow the instructions in the build.adoc documentation.

 Quartz contains an "update check" feature that connects to a server to check if there is a new version of Quartz available for download.
 This check runs asynchronously and does not affect startup/initialization time of Quartz, and it fails gracefully if the connection cannot be made.
 If the check runs, and an update is found, it will be reported as available in Quartz’s logs.